Ancient-Wisdom.Co.Uk

 Although there are still some remains and foundations of Inca buildings, most were lost following the sacking by Pizarro in 1535. today there are only a few structures left to see such as the palace of the Incas, the Temple of the Sun (Coricancha) and the Temple of the Virgins of the Sun.

-The excellent stonework, of perfectly carved andesite blocks, along with other construction features, is noticeably reminiscent of Egyptian architecture.
+The excellent stonework, of perfectly carved Andesite blocks, along with other construction features, is noticeably reminiscent of Egyptian architecture.
 The granite Inca walls have survived several earthquakes while other newer structures have fallen, notably the Dominican Priory and Church of Santo Domingo, which were built on top of the Temple of the Sun which ere badly damaged following an earthquake in in 1950.

 Examples of the excellent masonry at Cuzco - (Right - The 'Stone of the 12 Angels')